William Villafañe

-William Ely Villafañe Ramos is a member at-large of the Puerto Rico's Senate.
-He is also a former Chief of Staff and Secretary of Government (2017-2018).
+William Ely Villafañe Ramos is a member at-large of the Puerto Rico Senate.
+He is also the Chief of Staff of Puerto Rico from 2017 to 2018.
+Villafañe was a candidate for Resident Commissioner in the November 2024 election.

 Early life and education

 Villafañe Ramos was born in Arecibo, Puerto Rico on June 16, 1977.
 The son of Ada Irma Ramos Medina, a public school teacher and William Villafañe Andújar, a former baseball player, is the father of two sons.
 Villafañe Ramos is married to a scholar psychologist.